k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

 #### Customized Masking Logic

 K2view enables users to create their own masking functions:
-- The **MaskingLuFunction** Broadway Actor can be used to call a customized function (a shared function or an LU's function) to mask the required field.
+- The **MaskingLuFunction** Broadway Actor can be used to call a customized function (a shared function or an LU's function) - to mask the required field.
-- The **MaskingInnerFlow** Broadway Actor can be used to call a customized Broadway flow or an Actor to mask the required field.
+- The **MaskingInnerFlow** Broadway Actor can be used to call a customized Broadway flow or an Actor - to mask the required field.
-- Fabric 7.1 provides the general **Masking** Actor that enables running either a customized inner flow or an Actor to mask a required field.
+- Fabric 7.1 provides the general **Masking** Actor that enables running either a customized inner flow or an Actor - to mask a required field.

-The use of **MaskingLuFunction**, **MaskingInnerFlow** or **Masking** Actors guarantees the usage of the K2view masking mechanism including **SHA-512/256** hashing and caching.
+The use of **MaskingLuFunction**, **MaskingInnerFlow** or **Masking** Actors guarantees the usage of the K2view masking mechanism, including **SHA-512/256** hashing and caching.
 The user does not need to handle them by their customized function.

 ### Masking Actors Properties

 #### Interface

 - The interface to be used to cache the masked values.
-If the Interface is populated with **SEED**, the **Masking** Actor populates the **seed** with the [caching key](#caching-key---caching-level-parameters) and sends it to the **data generation Actor**.
+If the interface is populated with **SEED**, the **Masking** Actor populates the **seed** with the [caching key](#caching-key---caching-level-parameters) and sends it to the **data generation Actor**.

 #### Target Value Uniqueness